hawkinsw/medava/README.md

 Checking whether Hospital can receive Thrombolytic.
 Accepted a shipment of Thrombolytic.
 Checking whether Hospital can receive Oxycodone.
-I cannot receive controlled substances and Oxycodone is a Schedule Two Medicine.
+Hospital cannot receive controlled substances and Oxycodone is a Schedule Two Medicine.
 Checking whether Hospital can receive Jarvik Artificial Heart.
 Accepted a shipment of Jarvik Artificial Heart.
 ```

 ## Who's the Fairest of Them All

 Reflection is a really powerful technique and a tool that we appreciate having in the toolchest.
 However, we should not rely on it when there are alternate methods.
 Reflection is definitely not the fastest way to accomplish our goal here.
-Determing at runtime whether an object supports certain methods is much slower than letting the compiler do it before the program is ever even executed.
+Determining at runtime whether an object supports certain methods is much slower than letting the compiler do it before the program is ever even executed.

 Does Java give us a way to solve the problem?
 Let's first remind ourselves what the problem actually is: